santhoshkammari/FRAUD-DETECTION-ON-BANK-PAYMENTS/README.md

 They enable analysts to remember new suspicious ways(pattern) and create new rules to prevent new types of scams.

+**DATASET:**
+synthetically generated dataset consists of payments from various customers made in different time periods and with different amounts.3lakh good,20k fraud.

 **Comparing Accuracies of the four Models**
 - Logistic Regression 91.38
 - K-Nearest Neighbor 92.66